 A PageRank results from a mathematical algorithm based on the webgraph, created by all World Wide Web pages as nodes and hyperlinks as edges, taking into consideration authority hubs such as cnn.com or usa.gov.
 The rank value indicates an importance of a particular page.
 A hyperlink to a page counts as a vote of support.
 The PageRank of a page is defined recursively and depends on the number and PageRank metric of all pages that link to it (“incoming links”).
 A page that is linked to by many pages with high PageRank receives a high rank itself.
 If there are no links to a web page, then there is no support for that page. – From Wikipedia

-Google issues Pagerank on a 1-10 scale.
+Google issued PageRank on a 1-10 scale.
 A 1 being your average law firm website and 10 being Google or Microsoft.
 8 to 9 is usually reserved for major media outlets, corporations, governments, etc. 7 is the best you can possibly expect for purely online media (For example: www.mixedmartialarts.com is a 7).
-The most a blogger can hope for is a 5 or a 6.
-Most blogs languish somewhere in 1 to 3.
+The most a blogger could hope for was a 5 or a 6.
+Most blogs languished somewhere in 1 to 3.

 Why does this all matter?
 If a blog has a PageRank of a 5 or a 6, their posts will likely appear on the first page of Google Search results.
 Which is as deep as most people go on search.

 When a blog is “highly trusted” by Google (a red or blue smiley face) the links have value.
 They have authority and weight behind them.
 To the point that marketeers and scammers were willing to pay for hyperlinks on site with a high enough PageRank.
 It still happens.
 I get emails on a regular basis from scammers wanting to buy links on Associate’s Mind.